Scholarships & Funding Resources

 RTF Department Scholarships for Production & Screenwriting

-The Department of Radio-Television-Film awards several scholarships made possible by endowments created by alumni and friends of the department.
+The Department of Radio-Television-Film awards several scholarships for Fall 2024 juniors, seniors, and MFA students made possible by endowments created by alumni and friends of the department.

 Apply here.

-Scholarship for students engaged in documentary projects that have a humanitarian focus as their subject.
+This scholarship is for both undergraduate and graduate students engaged in documentary projects that have a humanitarian focus as their subject.
 Scholarships of up to $3,000 will be awarded.

 • travel